ExaFEL/exafel_project/kpp-docs/README.md

 JOB_ID_INTEGRATE = 10786274

-JOB_ID_STAGE2 = 10797263 (error)
+JOB_ID_STAGE2_10k = 11161572 (error)

+JOB_ID_STAGE2 = 11161559 (diffBragg stage 2 fails intermittently, see 11209856 for a failed example)

 ## 100,000 still shots of ferredoxin

 See [notes](notes.txt) for notes on previous processing of 100,000 still shots; those notes do not follow the instructions above exactly.
+In the processing of 100,000 still shots, diffBragg stage 2 was only successful for 10,000 still shots, 20,000 shots and above had an OOM error.